tillo13/kumori_cli_engine/README.md

     ```

 For my RTX3060, this is the command I get from pytorch.org on the homepage:

-    ```
+    ```bash
     pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118

     ```
-    and it will show something like;
+    and it will show something like:

     ```
     (kumori) PS D:\test> pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118 Looking in indexes: https://download.pytorch.org/whl/cu118
-    Collecting torch
+    Collecting torch...
     ```

 If you do not have a CUDA-enabled GPU, you can visit [PyTorch's official website](https://pytorch.org/get-started/locally/) to find the appropriate installation command for CPU-only support.
 Remember, the CUDA version (`cu118` in the command above) should match your system's CUDA installation if using GPU acceleration.

 7. **Additional files needed via Google Drive**: For facial detection and landmarks analysis and AntelopeV2, ensure you have the following models in your `facial_landmarks_model` and `model` directories in the root of the project (download from the PLACEHOLDER_ links in the repo as too big for Github).